sql-code/sql-code/apps/studio/docs/installation/README.md

 ```

-#### Migrating from Bintray

-In Febrary 2021, JFrog announced they were turning off Bintray.
-If you installed Beekeeper Studio prior to that date, you'll need to upgrade your repository setting.

-From release 1.9.5 our deb post-install script should do this automatically, if that didn't work for some reason do this:

-1. `sudo rm /etc/apt/sources.list.d/beekeeper-studio.list`
-2. Follow the install instructions above

 ### AppImage

 AppImages can be download and run directly on most Linux distributions without any sort of installation.
-This is great if you don't have root access, but still want to use Beekeeper Studio.
+This is great if you don't have root access, but still want to use SQL Code.

 AppImage builds are auto-updating.

-Download the latest AppImage [from the Beekeeper Studio homepage](https://www.beekeeperstudio.io/)
+Download the latest AppImage [from the SQL Code homepage](https://www.beekeeperstudio.io/)

 If you want to integrate the AppImage into your system shell (so it appears in your Application menu), we recommend you [install AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher/releases/latest).

 ### Snap Store / Ubuntu Store

-You can also install Beekeeper Studio through Snapcraft (also part of the Ubuntu Store).
+You can also install SQL Code through Snapcraft (also part of the Ubuntu Store).
 Use either the Snap Store link below, or install through the terminal.

 `snap` is pre-installed on Ubuntu 16.04+, and can be installed on [Fedora](https://snapcraft.io/docs/installing-snap-on-fedora), and [Arch](https://snapcraft.io/docs/installing-snap-on-arch-linux)